Creating a Release¶

 /home/incoming/build-1234-v0.14.50.
 Run the following scripts.
 None of them should fail, barring connectivity issues - so if they do, you get to fix whatever it is without any guidance from me.
 Sorry.

 Publishes the regular release archives to GitHub.

 In the Announce/Releases category.
-Use the tag message as the template, make the header a link to the release, edit the issue numbers to be links to the corresponding issues.
+Use the tag message as the template, make the header a link to the release, make the issue numbers to be links to the corresponding issues.
+You can use

 If you have the Twitter account and the release isn’t a cake-in-your-face screwup fix that you’d rather no one ever heard about and want to just silently roll out to everyone during the night.